 Access control allows you to control which devices can access the switch over a web browser for management purposes.
 By default, access control is disabled.
-By adding one or more devices to the Access Control table, access control is enabled and only devices in the table are allowed to access the switch over a web browser.
+By adding one or more devices to the Access Control table, access control is enabled and only devices in the table are allowed to access the local browser interface of the switch.